gkalab/picochessweb-dietpi/README.md

 ## Start Ansible

-Run the playbook: `ansible-playbook --ask-vault-pass main.yml`
+Run the playbook: `ansible-playbook main.yml`

 You can run the playbook again if you update engine or audio files.
 The first run on a freshly installed system takes a little over 20 minutes using wifi.

+After initial installation, to just update PicoChess you can enter `ansible-playbook main.yml tags=picochess`

 ## Cleanup